KimGasgarth/KimGasgarth.Github.io/BankingSQLproject.md

 where "Last Repayment Date" =(SELECT MAX ("Last Repayment Date") FROM "IDA_Statement_Of_Credits_and_Grants_-_Historical_Data" ) LIMIT 1;
 ```
 I looked at the country with the most loans next.
-It makes sense that Bangladesh is again at the top of the list.
+It makes sense that India is again at the top of the list.
 ```SQL
 SELECT "country", MAX ("Due to IDA") FROM "IDA_Statement_Of_Credits_and_Grants_-_Historical_Data" GROUP BY "country";